 Sellers will neither repair nor provide a credit.

-If the Sellers have not agreed to repair all Qualifying Deficiencies as requested by Buyers and the parties have not otherwise agreed to a remedy for the Qualifying Deficiencies, within three (3) business days after written notice of Sellers’ response is given to Buyers (the “Agreement Deadline”), Buyers shall notify Sellers of Buyers’ election to either proceed with the transaction or declare the Contract null and void, in which case all earnest money shall be promptly refunded to Buyers.
+If the Sellers have not agreed to repair all Qualifying Deficiencies as requested by Buyers and the parties have not otherwise agreed to a remedy for the Qualifying Deficiencies or Sellers have not responded to Buyers’ demands to remedy the Qualifying Deficiencies set forth above, within 3 business days after timely written notice of Sellers’ response is given to Buyers or expiration of Sellers’ Response Period if no written notice is given by Sellers to Buyers within Sellers’ Response Period (the “Agreement Deadline”), Buyers shall notify Sellers of Buyers’ election to either proceed with the transaction or declare the Contract null and void, in which case all earnest money shall be promptly refunded to Buyers.
 If Buyers fail to respond by the Agreement Deadline the Contract shall continue in force, and Sellers shall be obligated to make the repairs and/or provide the credit that they have offered.
 Following Buyers’ election, all Qualifying Deficiencies shall thereby be resolved and the warranties in paragraph 5.A(2) will no longer apply to conditions noted in the inspection reports Buyers have provided to Sellers.

-E. Radon Remediation.
-If the report of an inspector or licensed contractor described in paragraph 5.D. determines that the radon level is above the recommended action level set by the U.S. Environmental Protection Agency, the parties agree that the cost of radon remediation shall be paid in the following percentages: Buyers_____% Sellers_____% If left blank, Buyers waive the right to radon testing.

-Remediation shall be completed at least three (3) days prior to closing by an Illinois licensed technician providing at least a 90-day warranty for the benefit of the Buyers.
+If the report of an inspector or licensed contractor described in paragraph 5.D. determines that the radon level is above the recommended action level set by the U.S. Environmental Protection Agency, the parties agree that the cost of radon remediation shall be paid in the following percentages: Buyers_____% Sellers_____% (If left blank, Buyers waive the right to radon testing).
+Remediation shall be completed at least 3 days prior to Closing (unless otherwise agreed to in writing by Seller and Buyer) by an Illinois licensed technician providing at least a 90-day warranty for the benefit of the Buyers.
 At Buyers’ expense, Buyers shall have the right to obtain a post mitigation radon inspection by a licensed radon inspector.

-F. Well/Septic.
-Prior to Closing, Sellers shall be obligated to make any repairs revealed by the inspection reports to be necessary to put the well and septic systems in operating condition, provided that if the cost of all required repairs plus the cost of landscaping together exceeds $3,000.00, and if the parties cannot reach agreement regarding payment of such additional cost, this Contract may be terminated by written notice to the other party on or before the Agreement Deadline and the earnest money shall thereupon be refunded to the Buyers.
+Prior to Closing, Sellers shall be obligated to make any repairs revealed by the inspection reports to be necessary to put the well systems, septic systems and/or sewer systems in operating condition, provided that if the cost of all required repairs plus the cost of landscaping together exceeds $3,000.00, and if the parties cannot reach agreement regarding payment of such additional cost, this Contract may be terminated by written notice to the other party on or before the Agreement Deadline and the earnest money shall thereupon be refunded to the Buyers.
 Additional testing recommended by the reports shall be obtained at the Sellers’ expense.
 If the reports recommend additional testing after Closing, the parties shall have the option of establishing an escrow with a mutual cost allocation for necessary repairs or replacements, or either Party may terminate this Contract prior to Closing.